 1963 - A December shot looking north with the Columbia Outfitters vertical in the center of the image.
 Off to the left are the California Theatre and the Park Theatre.
 It's another image from Sean Ault.

 c.1964 - A view looking north on Pacific Blvd. with the Warner on the right.
 The California Theatre's vertical can be glimpsed in the next block beyond the tower of the Columbia clothing store building.
 The photo is from the Huntington Park album of the Downey Conservancy on Flickr.
-Note we still have rails although the overhead power lines are gone.
+Note that they still had the rails although the overhead power lines are gone.

 c.1970 - A view south on Pacific.
-The first marquee on the left is the original version of the Park Theatre, later rebuilt as a twin.
+The first marquee on the left was still the original version on the Park Theatre, later rebuilt as a twin.
 The California's vertical can be seen farther down the block.
 Thanks to Hugo Ruiz for finding the photo in a Huntington Park High School yearbook.

 c.1970 - Another look south on Pacific toward the California.
 That's the theatre's stagehouse in the upper center of the photo with the Park Theatre this side of the California.
 In the upper right the top of the stagehouse of the Warner is visible.
 Thanks to Hugo Ruiz for the find.